brookshelley/brookshelley.github.com/_drafts/2019-11-31-media-diet.md

 ## Movies

+**Knives Out**

+Sadly, I wasn't feeling great so I missed a bit of this, but I think I got all the important bits.
+I really want to see this again in the near future.
+The overall tone of the film was fantastic, and the comedic hits were delightful.

 **Fast Color**

 The preview of this movie had me hoping it was a potential adaptation of NK Jeminson's Broken Earth trilogy, but alas, it wasn't.
 Fortunately, it was still a fun movie about family and mutant powers.
 I wish there was a little more substance to the whole film, but on the upside, the mood was pretty interesting.
 Also it's weird seeing a belter as a sheriff (please see the Expanse for more details).